Welcome to Kenrick A. Claflin & Son Nautical Antiques Online Catalogue

 2718.
 Crofton, M. THE UNITED STATES LIGHTHOUSE SERVICE Part II.
 Once A Week [Newspaper].
 April 19, 1892.
 Part II of a multi-part article describes the work and equipment of the Lighthouse Service in great detail.
 Part II focuses on the lightships, with a good description on life aboard the South Shoal Lightship, accounts of the life of a lighthouse keeper, and more.
 Full issue includes numerous articles and advertisements of the day – great reading.
 (VG). $44.

-6594b.
+6594d.
 THE IMPROVEMENT OF THE LIGHTHOUSE SERVICE.
 Harper’s Weekly.
-December 22, 1900. c.1890’s.
-2p.
+December 22, 1900.
+Page 1 only of 2 page article.
 Excellent article describes the present state of the Lighthouse Service, with improvements in progress and proposed.
 Photo illustrations include a rare view of the ‘Lighthouse Station’ (LH Depot) at Tompkinsville, Whale Rock Light, Trinity Shoal Light-Ship, York Spit Lighthouse and others.
-Full issue, clean, crisp, excellent condition.
-(F-). $68 net.
+Page 1238 disbound, overall clean, good condition.
+Includes about 2/3 of original article.
+Balance included in photocopy form.
+(G+). $18.

 4565m.
 PERILS OF THE COAST - THE UNITED STATES LIFE-SAVING SERVICE.
 Harper’s Weekly.
 April 16, 1881.
 3 p.
 Wonderful, bright, b/w double page (14” x 21”) engraving of the Lifesavers in action rowing to the wreck, firing a line to the wreck and patrolling the beach.
 With half page article describing the work of the Service, this is a striking item for display.
 Quite clean, crisp, intact, fold has been tape reinforced.
 Distinctive and one of the nicest for framing.
 (VG-). $58.